 Key Questions to drive learning and progress

-- Residential trip to France
+- Residential trip to Rue in France

-- Imperial War Museum
+- Visit to the Imperial War Museum in London

-- Local Area Fieldwork
+- Local Area Fieldwork; Birmingham Canals

 - End of Year Production